Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Introduction

-Exploratory summaries of the observed follow-up data are presented in Figure~\ref{figureEDPqrl_ADNIexploratory}.
-The Kaplan-Meier curves in Figure~\ref{figureEDPqrl_ADNIexploratory_km} show a pronounced unadjusted separation in dementia-free survival between the two baseline amyloid groups.
-Individuals with elevated amyloid at baseline exhibit a substantially steeper decline in survival probability over follow-up indicating earlier and more frequent progression to dementia than those with non-elevated amyloid.
-This separation appears early and persists throughout follow-up, suggesting a strong unadjusted association between baseline amyloid burden and subsequent clinical progression.
+Figure~\ref{figureEDPqrl_ADNIexploratory} summarizes the observed follow-up data.
+The Kaplan--Meier curves in Figure~\ref{figureEDPqrl_ADNIexploratory_km} show substantial unadjusted separation in dementia-free survival by baseline amyloid status.
+Participants with elevated amyloid experience a more rapid decline in dementia-free survival than those with non-elevated amyloid, with the separation emerging early and persisting throughout follow-up.
+However, the observed separation represents a crude association rather than a causal contrast.
+The amyloid groups may differ systematically in demographic, genetic, and clinical characteristics associated with disease progression.
+These potential differences motivate adjustment for measured confounding in the ADNI analysis.